 Skip to content

-Ant exterminator cost in New Hampshire ranges from $110 to $1,200+ for a one-time treatment depending on species and severity.
-Light general ant infestations (pavement, odorous house, little black ants) typically run $110–$200.
-Confirmed carpenter ant infestations cost $250–$500 for moderate jobs and $800–$1,200+ for severe multi-nest cases requiring wall-void drilling.
-Annual quarterly preventive plans — the dominant structure offered by all major NH operators — run $480–$840 per year and include 4 visits plus a free re-service guarantee.
-Of 10+ major NH operators researched, none publish list pricing on their websites.
+Ant exterminator cost in New Hampshire depends primarily on species and severity.
+Light general ant infestations (pavement, odorous house, little black ants) are the simplest and least expensive to treat.
+Confirmed carpenter ant infestations cost more, and severe multi-nest cases requiring wall-void drilling cost the most because of the added nest location, drilling, and dust injection labor.
+Annual quarterly preventive plans — the dominant structure offered by all major NH operators — include four visits per year plus a free re-service guarantee.
+Because none of the major NH operators publish list pricing, get a free inspection and a written quote first.

 At a Glance

-• Key Fact: Of 10+ major NH pest control operators researched, none publish list pricing on their websites — leaving homeowners blind to costs before entering the quote funnel
+• Key Fact: Of 10+ major NH pest control operators researched, none publish list pricing on their websites — so a free inspection and written quote is the only reliable way to know your cost

-• Action Needed: Get a free inspection, ask for a Tier 1/2/3 severity classification in writing, confirm species before paying carpenter ant premium, then compare one-time vs. quarterly using the 5-year cost math
+• Action Needed: Get a free inspection, ask for a Tier 1/2/3 severity classification in writing, confirm species before paying any carpenter ant premium, then compare one-time vs. quarterly

 Key Statistics

-Ant Exterminator Cost in New Hampshire: 2026 Manchester / Bedford / Nashua Pricing Transparency Guide — The Numbers
+Ant Exterminator Cost in New Hampshire: What Actually Drives the Price in Manchester, Bedford, and Nashua — The Numbers

 Deep Dive

-Ant exterminator costs in New Hampshire (2026) range from $110 to $1,200+ for a one-time treatment, depending on species, home size, severity, and whether wall-void drilling is required 1.
-Of 10+ major NH pest control operators researched — including Modern, JP, Colonial, Garfield, Fox, Ehrlich, Precision, NW, Dependable, Insight, and Aptive — none publish list pricing on their websites 8.
-This guide exposes the full 4-rung pricing ladder so you can evaluate quotes before entering the free-inspection funnel.
+Ant exterminator costs in New Hampshire depend on species, home size, severity, and whether wall-void drilling is required 1.
+Of 10+ major NH pest control operators researched — including Modern, JP, Colonial, Garfield, Fox, Ehrlich, Precision, NW, Dependable, Insight, and Aptive — none publish list pricing on their websites.
+This guide explains the four-rung service ladder so you can evaluate a written quote before entering the free-inspection funnel.

 Free inspection is the dominant NH market model — all major operators including Modern, JP, Colonial, Garfield, Fox, Aptive, Precision, and Dependable offer a no-cost initial walkthrough 1.

 Read moreThe free inspection covers exterior and interior, species ID, severity classification, moisture audit, and a written quote.
-Pre-purchase WDO (wood-destroying organism) inspections for real estate closings run $125–$450 nationally (Angi 2026) — that is the only scenario where you'd pay for the first visit 1.
-Get the free inspection first and use the written quote to compare operators before committing to pricing.
+A pre-purchase WDO (wood-destroying organism) inspection for a real estate closing is the one scenario where you'd typically pay for the first visit.
+Get the free inspection first and use the written quote to compare operators before committing.

 This tier covers general household ants: pavement ants, odorous house ants, little black ants, and citronella alates handled via vacuum and caulk 1.

 Read moreA single visit covers exterior perimeter band plus interior baits if needed, with a 30-day warranty standard.
-Documented NH price points: GoLocal NH $110–$290/treatment; Insight Pest Solutions Manchester Angi-verified $129 for wasp/ant single visit; Homeyou Manchester initial visit $150–$190 1.
-This tier is appropriate when: single-room sighting, no frass, no winter activity, and confirmed small-ant species (not carpenter ant).
+This is the least involved and least expensive tier.
+It is appropriate when there is a single-room sighting, no frass, no winter activity, and a confirmed small-ant species (not carpenter ant).

 The most common confirmed-infestation tier for carpenter ants.

-Read moreThis range includes nest location, drill-and-dust injection at the identified stud bay, fipronil non-repellent perimeter at 0.06%, and a 30-day follow-up 1.
-Documented NH price points: Carpenter Ant Guide regional benchmark $250–$500; HomeAdvisor 'carpenter ant removal $250–$500'; Identify Pest Control Manchester customer review $250 (Yelp) 1.
-Carpenter ant work commands a $50–$200/visit premium over general ant pricing — this reflects the labor-intensive nature of nest location, drilling, and dust injection, not a markup 1.
+Read moreThis scope includes nest location, drill-and-dust injection at the identified stud bay, fipronil non-repellent perimeter at 0.06%, and a 30-day follow-up 1.
+Carpenter ant work commands a premium over general ant pricing — this reflects the labor-intensive nature of nest location, drilling, and dust injection, not a markup 1.
 The moderate tier is appropriate when frass is confirmed, a single stud bay is involved, and no audible wall activity is present.

 Severe infestations require multi-bay drilling, foam injection, multiple visits, and a written 1-year service warranty 1.

-Read moreDocumented NH price points: Pest Exterminate Now Nashua up to $1,400/year severe; Carpenter Ant Guide $1,200+ for multi-nest/wall-void drilling; HomeGuide $800–$1,200 severe ant in 2,000 sqft home 1.
-The severe tier applies when: audible wall activity is present, swarmers have appeared indoors, multiple satellite nests are suspected, load-bearing members may be involved, or a winter sighting has occurred (UNH Extension rule: large black ant indoors Jan–Feb = interior nest) 9.
+Read moreThis is the most involved and most expensive tier.
+It applies when: audible wall activity is present, swarmers have appeared indoors, multiple satellite nests are suspected, load-bearing members may be involved, or a winter sighting has occurred (UNH Extension rule: large black ant indoors Jan–Feb = interior nest).

 Four visits per year — spring emergence and swarmer window, summer peak foraging, fall pre-winter preparation, and winter maintenance — plus a free re-service guarantee between visits 1.